This article is part of The Ascender, the Highrise platform for articles and resources.

 • Learning about emotional triggers during group coaching exercises.

-With the self-awareness capability picked up during a group coaching program, a group coaching client can then go on to build their career through intentional choices that align with their true selves.
+With the self-awareness capability improved during a group coaching program, a group coaching client can then go on to build their career through intentional choices that align with their true selves.

 Understanding group dynamics is key to maximizing your personal growth.
 They are the subtle ways relationships and behaviors influence group functions.